 The detailed tables can be found in the vSphere 6.5 security document (Chapter 11), there are too many to list them all here.
 They list the default privileges that, when selected for a role, can be paired with a user and assigned to an object.

 vCenter Server extensions might define additional privileges not even listed in the PDF.
 Check the vSphere 6.5 security guide.

-So that was the first chapter only.
 There is more to come, more to study.
 Check our VCP6.5-DCV Study Guide Page.